ymkim814/data-512-homework_1/README.md

 Note: The 'requests' module is not a standard Python module.
 You will need to install this with pip/pip3 if you do not already have it.

 ## Data Used and Created
-The data we used is named rare-disease_cleaned.AUG.2024.csv, which contains the article (name of the disease) and URL of the WikiMedia Page.
+The data we used is named rare-disease_cleaned.AUG.2024.csv, which contains the article (name of the disease) and URL of the WikiMedia Page and came from the [National Organization for Rare Disease](https://rarediseases.org/).
 It narrows down the list of API calls.
 Based on the article list, we called API to collect 3 different JSON files of pageviews which consist of
 `````
 'project', 'article', 'granularity', 'timestamp', 'agent', and 'views.
 `````
+Note: We collected data where the agent = user.

 **rare-disease_monthly_desktop_201507-202409** collected the pageviews of articles that used desktop access from 2015, July to 2024, September.
 **rare-disease_monthly_mobile_201507-202409** collected the pageviews of articles that used either web-mobile or app-mobile access from 2015, July to 2024, September.
 **rare-disease_monthly_cumulative_201507-202409** collected the pageviews of articles that used either desktop, web-mobile, or app-mobile access access from 2015, July to 2024, September.
 This is the sum of the views of desktop and mobile JSON files.